Wolverine971/9takes/src/blog/enneagram/enneagram-personal-growth.md

 Rudimentary Approach to Growth: Prioritizing others' needs over their own, seeking validation through helping.
 They think, "I am only worthy if I help others."

-Ideal Approach to Growth: Establish boundaries, prioritize self-care, and focus on personal needs.
+Ideal Approach: Establish boundaries, prioritize self-care, and focus on personal needs.
 Thinking to themselves, "I am worthy of love and care, too."

 When Stressed: Watch out for overextending oneself and struggling with self-worth.
 Practice self-care, set boundaries, and seek support from loved ones.